nvmea/nmbrank/content/post/2022-11-11-bubka-september-interview-translation/index.markdown

 **B: Right, your perception has probably changed since becoming an adult.
 Who are some of the members of the same age in NMB48?**

-Y: There is like, Sadano Haruka.
+Y: There is Sadano Haruka.

 **B: Do you sense maturity from her?**